ivan-penchev/penchev-com/_posts/2024-11-02-create-tui-with-go.md

 ```
 {: file='tui.go'}

+With our main.go file updated, we can now run our application and see the TUI in action.

 If you wired everything correctly, you can run the code with ```go run .```
 The result should look like:
 ![create-tui-with-go]({{ "/assets/img/create-tui-with-go.png" | relative_url }})